Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Thermodynamic derivation of the SMOM

 St\v{r}eda formulas describe the relationship between a multipole and its corresponding response coefficient in insulators at zero temperature.
 The original St\v{r}eda formula, proposed by P. St\v{r}eda, relates orbital magnetization to the Hall coefficient~\cite{Streda1982-xz}.
 In this subsection, we establish the St\v{r}eda formulas between the SMOM and four response coefficients.

 The first two equations can be derived by analyzing the following response phenomena,

 where $P_i$ is an electric polarization, $Q^{(\mathrm{e})}_{ij}$ is an electric quadrupole, and $B_i$ is a magnetic field.
 The left and right equations express the electric polarization response induced by a magnetic field gradient and the electric quadrupole response induced by a magnetic field, respectively.
 The corresponding response coefficients $\chi_{ijk}$ are symbolically represented by $(\mathrm{d_e q_m})$ and $(\mathrm{q_e d_m})$, respectively.
 These induced electric multipoles contribute to the charge density in insulators at zero temperature as $\rho=eN=-\partial_i(P_i-\partial_jQ^{(\mathrm{e})}_{ij})$.
+This relation can be derived from the multipole expansion of the scalar potential $\phi$ in an insulating medium, with the quadrupole term emerging upon including higher-order terms~\cite{book1}.
 Substituting Eq.~\eqref{eq:response1} into this expression and using Eq.~\eqref{eq:maxwell}, we obtain the following two St\v{r}eda formulas:

 Similarly, two more equations can be derived by analyzing the following response phenomena,

 where $E_i$ is an electric field.
 The left and right expressions describe the spin magnetization response induced by an electric field gradient and the spin magnetic quadrupole response induced by an electric field, respectively.
 Their response coefficients $\chi_{ijk}$ are symbolically denoted as $(\mathrm{d_m q_e})$ and $(\mathrm{q_m d_e})$, respectively.
 According to Eq.~\eqref{eq:thermodynamic_expansion}, these induced magnetic multipoles are expressed as